Thanks to a tiny and cute miracle joining our family 11 weeks ago, I have acquired some totally badass superpowers:

 Babies don’t usually surprise us with their birth – most of us know that they’re coming at least a good couple of months before they do.
 So save, save, save!

-This is the most obvious and perhaps the most important advice.
+This is the most obvious and perhaps the most crucial advice.

 It’s important to get your finances in order and save before the baby arrives.
 Once the baby is born, your monthly outlays will permanently increase, making it that much tougher to save.